Computer Science & Information Technology

-To enhance your classroom teaching, there are many computing school trips you can choose that demonstrate how computers have become a vital part of the commercial world.
+To enhance your pupils' computational thinking, there are many computing school trips you can choose that demonstrate how computers have become a vital part of our world.
 Discover how information technology is used in areas such as problem solving, communication systems and data analysis.
 Get hands on with programming robots and projects with Scratch.
 Click here for a full list of Computing workshops!

 The trips below have a strong computing focus, or have dedicated workshops, shows, or hands on exhibits that will really help your students understand computing in context.